PeterStoytchev/car-site/README.md

 An entire pod can be deployed with the help of the setup.sh script.

+# Credit
+System developed by Petar Stoychev (myserver157@gmail.com), Ryan Smith (rsrnsmith@gmail.com) and Edris Rahimi (edris2002210@gmail.com) as a university project.

 MySQL master-slave setup based on repo: https://github.com/vbabak/docker-mysql-master-slave and article: https://hackernoon.com/mysql-master-slave-replication-using-docker-3pp3u97

+# Note
+System is not designed to be used or operated by a person or organization outside of the core developer team.
+There are parts that are hardcoded, as a result, actual deployment may be problematic.
+It was meant as a case study project, and may not to operate outside of that, without modification.